jtsiomb/retroray/README.md

 DOS Build
 ---------
 You will need some version of the Watcom C compiler installed, either natively under DOS or as a cross-compiler.
-Simply run `wmake` to build.
+Simply run `wmake -f Makefile.wat` to build.

 UNIX build
 ----------
-Just type `make` (or `gmake` on non-GNU systems).
+Run `./configure` and then `make`.
 Installing is not supported yet; run it from the project directory.
 There are no dependencies other than OpenGL and Xlib.

 Windows build
 -------------
-From a mingw shell, just type `make`.
+From a mingw shell, run `./configure` and then `make`.
 No dependencies other than OpenGL.
 To cross-compile from UNIX, try `make crosswin`, assuming `i686-w64-mingw32-gcc` is in the path.